Cray-HPE/docs-csm/install/redeploy_pit_node.md

 <a name="configure-dns-and-ntp-on-each-bmc"></a>

-## 7. Configure DNS and NTP on Each BMC
+## 7. Configure DNS and NTP on each BMC

  > **NOTE:** Only follow this section if the NCNs are HPE hardware.
 If the system uses
  > Gigabyte or Intel hardware, skip this section.